 Does Kung Fu use pressure points?

-Kung Fu uses many different pressure points.
+The use of pressure points is a big part of Kung Fu.
 They are known as Dain Xue in Chinese or Dim Mak in Cantonese.
-As in other martial arts, there are specific parts of the body that elicit intense pain when struck in certain ways.
+As in other martial arts, there are specific points of the body that elicit intense pain when struck in certain ways.

 By the way, it’s important to know that “Kung Fu” is an umbrella term that defines Chinese martial arts and the attainment of any pursuit that requires the application of skills.